Anderson (and Anderson County)

 - Business Climate

-Adding to Anderson’s culinary chops and community atmosphere are a number of craft beverage hotspots.
-Located in the heart of Anderson, award-winning micro-distillery Palmetto Moonshine is the first micro-distillery in South Carolina to produce Palmetto Moonshine, South Carolina’s first legal moonshine, and Palmetto Whiskey, South Carolina’s most-awarded craft whiskey.
-In Downtown you will find Brews on Main which offers craft beer, wine, and homebrewing supplies, and Carolina Bauernhaus Ales, a farmhouse brewery and winery that specializes in hand-crafted ales, ciders and meads that pay homage to the rich agricultural resources and history of Upstate South Carolina.
+Anderson offers a variety of craft beer hotspots and distilleries.
+Located downtown, award-winning micro-distillery Palmetto Moonshine is the first micro-distillery in South Carolina to produce Palmetto Moonshine, South Carolina’s first legal moonshine, and Palmetto Whiskey, South Carolina’s most-awarded craft whiskey.
+Other options for those seeking libations with a local flavor include Growler Haus and Brews on Main offering craft beer and wine, Carolina Bauernhaus Ales, a farmhouse brewery and winery specializing in hand-crafted ales, and Viva Wine Bar, a popular destination for friends to unwind over their favorite bottle of wine.

 Arts + Culture